oussema286/fordead_package/docs/Tutorial/06_export_results.md

 ##### Outputs

-The outputs of this fifth step, in the folder data_directory/Results, is the shapefile periodic_results_decline, whose polygons contain the time period when the first anomaly was detected, as well as the confidence index class.
+The outputs of this fifth step, in the folder data_directory/Results, is the shapefile periodic_results_dieback, whose polygons contain the time period when the first anomaly was detected, as well as the confidence index class.

 Period of detection | Confidence class :-------------------------:|:-------------------------: